hischampion/cs-github-browser/README.md

 # cs-github-browser
 A simple Github web API client

-Currently just accesses all dotnet packages and prints last commit date for each repo.
+Currently just a console keyword search client for github in infinite loop.
 In the future I plan to make it more of a general command line browser of github.
 Maybe a GUI as well.